dictalabs/vscrawl-user-guide/docs/settings.md

 ### Cookies and what the site remembers

-The first time you open vScrawl in a browser, a short notice appears at the foot of the screen telling you what the site keeps on your device.
-It is a notice rather than a question: **Accept** closes it, and the page carries on working normally while it is there — you can scroll, click and keep going without answering first.
+The first time you sign in on a browser, a short notice appears at the foot of the screen telling you what the site keeps on your device.
+It is a notice rather than a
+question: **Accept** closes it, and the page carries on working normally while it is there — you can scroll, click and keep going without answering first.

+It waits for you to sign in because that is when the cookies it describes begin.
+Open the Privacy Policy or Terms page without signing in and the site stores nothing at all, so there is nothing to tell you about yet.

 ![Cookies](images/cookie-consent-banner.png)